-During the past 50 years, once bustling villages around the county have virtually faded from existence, although a few are holding on.
+During the past 50 years, once bustling villages around the county have virtually faded from existence, a dozen or more post offices closed.

 Perhaps, among the greatest improvements in the past 50 years is in health care, now Minnie Hamilton Health Care Center, and the construction of the new Calhoun Middle-High School.